ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Introduction

-This document specifies a standard for the encryption and obfuscation of IP addresses for both operational use and privacy preservation.
+This document specifies methods for the encryption and obfuscation of IP addresses for both operational use and privacy preservation.
 The objective is to enable network operators, researchers, and privacy advocates to share or analyze data while protecting sensitive address information, addressing concerns raised in {{!RFC7624}} regarding confidentiality in the face of pervasive surveillance.

 ## Use Cases and Motivations